Pylons/pyramid/docs/narr/router.rst

    ``make_app`` is ``None``, a default root factory is used to generate a root.

 #.
-A :term:`WebOb` :term:`request` is generated using the WSGI
-   environment.
-The request type (its class and any :term:`interface` attached to it) is dependent upon a combination of the ``REQUEST_METHOD`` of the WSGI environment as well as any :term:`route` match.
-For example, a very particular kind of request object is generated when the request has a ``REQUEST_METHOD`` of ``POST`` and a :term:`route` named "home" matches.
-We use the request type to determine exactly which :term:`view` to call later.

-#.
 A ``NewRequest`` :term:`event` is sent to any subscribers.

 #.
 The :mod:`repoze.bfg` router calls a "traverser" function with the
-   root object and the WSGI environment.
+   root object and the request.
 The traverser function attempts to traverse the root object (using any existing ``__getitem__`` on the root object and subobjects) to find a :term:`context`.
 If the root object has no ``__getitem__`` method, the root itself is assumed to be the context.
 The exact traversal algorithm is described in :ref:`traversal_chapter`.
 The traverser function returns a dictionary, which contains a :term:`context` and a :term:`view name` as well as other ancillary information.

 #.
 The request is decorated with various names returned from the
    traverser (such as ``context``, ``view_name``, and so forth), so